 However, Sydney is notorious for its high housing costs, making it difficult for young couples to enter the property market.
 While the public transport system is extensive, it can be congested during peak hours.

-Sydney is a great option for young couples who value career opportunities and a lively lifestyle, but they should be prepared for high housing costs and occasional public transport challenges.
+Sydney is a great option for young couples who value career opportunities and a lively lifestyle, but they should be prepared for high housing costs and occasional public transport challenge.

 1. Wollongong – 85/100